 Tsunamis in ColombiaIn a total of 4 tidal waves classified as a tsunami since 1906 a total of 645 people died in Colombia.
 Tsunamis therefore occur only rarely here.

-The strongest tidal wave registered in Colombia so far reached a height of 50 meters.
-At this Tsunami on 07/19/2017 a total of 9 people have been killed.
+The strongest tidal wave registered in Colombia so far reached a height of 8 meters.
+At this Tsunami on 07/19/2017 no losses of human lifes have been registered.

 The marked positions on the map represent the most effected regions within the past 120 years.

 The largest tsunamis in Colombia since 1906